jline/jline3/console-ui/README.md

  - Expandable Choices (multiple key based answers for a question with help and optional list navigation)
  - Yes/No-Questions

-A screen recording of the basic elements demo can be fund on Youtube [console UI demo](https://youtu.be/6dB3CyOX9rU).
+A screen recording of the basic elements demo can be fund on YouTube [console UI demo](https://youtu.be/6dB3CyOX9rU).

 # Dependencies

-Console UI uses jansi and jline for the dirty console things.
+Console UI uses JLine for the dirty console things.

 # Maven artefact

-ConsoleUI releases are available at Maven Central [de.codeshelf.consoleui » consoleui](https://search.maven.org/artifact/de.codeshelf.consoleui/consoleui)
+ConsoleUI releases are available at Maven Central [org.jline.console-ui » console-ui](https://search.maven.org/artifact/org.jline.console-ui/console-ui)

 # Test Run

-You can get an idea how the project works by looking at `de.codeshelf.consoleui.Basic`.
+You can get an idea how the project works by looking at `org.jline.consoleui.examples.Basic`.
 You can run this by executing the following from the project root:

-    gradlew fatJar
-    java -jar build/libs/consoleui-all-0.0.10.jar     # <- replace with the latest version
+    ./jline-console-ui.sh

 # Usage

 *Hint: see the [how to](doc/howto.md) to get a more detailed documentation how to use ConsoleUI.*

-Before you can use ConsoleUI the AnsiConsole library has to be initialized.

-    AnsiConsole.systemInstall();

 Entry point to the builder classes is to create a new object of type `ConsolePrompt`.